sigSandor/sigSandor.github.io/_security/2024-07-05-homelabpart11.md

 Building a Virtual Security Home Lab: Part 11 - Transferring Files to Malware Analysis Lab

-Banner Background by logturnal on Freepik
-Hacker Image by catalyststuff on Freepik

 In this module, we will see how we can transfer files using SCP from “Tsurugi Linux” which is on the SECURITY subnet to VMs on the ISOLATED subnet.

 I recommend this approach to get Malware Samples into the Malware Analysis Lab.
 We can use other methods for transferring files to these VMs but since we are dealing with Malware I want to keep the samples isolated from the Internet and the host machine filesystem.